However, state Chief Minister and Trinamool Congress supremo Mamata Banerjee opposed the strike call.

-The parties held a meeting at the CPI-M headquarters, Muzaffar Bhavan, during the day to zero in on a statewide general strike from 6 a.m. on Monday to press for a four-point charter of demands that included supply of adequate smaller denomination currency to banks, ATMs and post offices to provide succour to the masses reeling under a cash crunch.
+The 18 parties held a meeting at the Communist Party of India-Marxist headquarters, Muzaffar Bhavan, during the day to zero in on a statewide general strike from 6 a.m. on Monday to press for a charter of demands that included supply of adequate smaller denomination currency to banks, ATMs and post offices to provide succour to the masses reeling under a cash crunch.

 The parties also demanded confiscation of all black money stashed abroad to strike at the root of the black money problem.

-The parties attending the meeting include the Communist Party of India-Marxist, Communist Party of India, All India Forward Bloc, Revolutionary Socialist Party, Janata Dal-United, Rashtriya Janata Dal and the Nationalist Congress Party.
+The parties attending the meeting include the CPI-M, Communist Party of India, All India Forward Bloc, Revolutionary Socialist Party, Janata Dal-United, Rashtriya Janata Dal and the Nationalist Congress Party.

 Soon after Bose's media meet, Banerjee took to twitter to oppose the strike.

 "In Delhi at the meeting of Opposition parties, a Bandh (shutdown) was never discussed or agreed to.
 We do not support any Bandh call," she said.

 Banerjee appealed to everybody to stand by the citizens in their hour of crisis.

 "People are suffering so I appeal to all to help citizens and stand by them at this hour of crisis," she said in another tweet.

 Trinamool leader and state Urban Development Minister Firhad Hakim lashed against the CPI-M, saying it was "trying to fish in troubled waters".